 Street photography ranges from its purest form of candid images of people in their environment, through more formal but ad hoc portraits, capturing the details of a place that make it more memorable, to some aspects of architectural and landscape photography.

 The group will spend most of the day walking around Woodstock (whatever the weather!), tackling a number of straightforward but informative tasks, reconvening for a chance to share experiences, short ‘tutorials’, and briefing for the next activity.
 The tutor will help you refine your images over the day, but also be on hand to help answer more general technical questions.

 You will need to bring your own advanced digital camera (e.g. DSLRs, mirrorless, and Bridge cameras) and be reasonably familiar with using it as the emphasis will be on taking photos rather than instruction in camera controls.
 The workshop is not suitable for ‘point and shoot’ digital cameras or mobile devices.

 Please be aware that you will be walking around Woodstock, and that the workshop will go ahead whatever the weather, so please dress appropriately.
-You will also need to provide your own refreshments during the day.
-There will be short breaks and opportunity for you to purchase food locally if you wish.
+You will also need to provide your own refreshments (or buy them locally) during the day.

 Would you like to be able to capture more interesting images of places around you?
 Have you heard of the recent craze for “Street Photography” and wondered what it is all about?
 THIS Sunday, I shall be leading a one-day course for Oxfordshire Adult Learning (part of Abingdon & Witney College) in the centre of Oxford.
 There’s room for a couple more people if you get your application in quickly!